samisalreadytaken/vs_library/Documentation.md

 <details><summary>Details</summary>

-If you wish to delay the code in a specific entity scope, set the value `::ENT_SCRIPT = self`
+If you wish to delay the code in a specific entity scope, set the third parameter to the entity, or 'self'.

 If you wish to delay the code in a specific scope, you need to know the name of the table.
-Using `VS.DumpScope(VS.GetTableDir(tableInput))`, you can find in which table your desired scope is and execute the code
+Using `VS.DumpScope(VS.GetTableDir(tableInput))`, you can find in which table your desired scope is, and execute the code.

 You can use activators and callers to easily access entity handles